 Table of Contents

 1. Theories of Art Therapy Groups 2.
 Types and Formats of Art Therapy Groups 3.
 Art Media 4.
 Dynamics That Work 5.
-Therapeutic Factors 6.
+Therapeutic Factors in Art Therapy Groups 6.
 Group Leadership 7.
 Stages of Group Development and Group Preparation 8.
 Beginning Stage 9.
 Working Stage 10.
 Ending Stage 11.
 Documentation and Evaluation of Groups

 Megan Robb is an art therapist, educator, and researcher who has presented nationally and internationally.
 She is professor and program director of art therapy counseling at Southern Illinois University Edwardsville, where she focuses on integrating relational cultural theory, group practice, and art therapy.